piraynal/pyDM3reader/README.rst

 `ImageJ plug-in <http://rsb.info.nih.gov/ij/plugins/DM3_Reader.html>`_ by `Greg Jefferis <mailto:jefferis@stanford.edu>`_.

-It allows to extract thumbnail, image data and metadata (specimen, operator, HV, MAG, etc.) from `GATAN DigitalMicrograph 3` files (it was initially meant to be called by a script indexing electron microscope images in a database).
-In particular, it can dump all metadata (“Tags”), pass thumbnail and image data as PIL Images or Numpy arrays, as well as save the thumbnail view in a PNG file.
+It allows to extract image data, metadata (specimen, operator, HV, MAG, etc.) and thumbnail from `GATAN DigitalMicrograph 3` and `4` files (it was initially meant to be called by a script indexing electron microscope images in a database).
+In particular, it can dump all metadata (“Tags”), pass thumbnail and image data as PIL Images or Numpy arrays, as well as save the included thumbnail in a PNG file.

 Dependencies
 ============

+ - Numpy
  - Pillow (fork of Python Imaging Library)
- - NumPy

 Optional Dependencies
 ---------------------